Engee documentation

 open for reading

-trim to zero
+crop to zero size

-search to the end
+perform the search to the end

 !write